-Often we hear that particular ingredients are bad for our pets but is this always true?
-Some ingredients such as onions or chocolate are toxic to our pooches and should not be fed, but where does the humble meat pork fall on the feed or not to feed list.
+We often hear that particular ingredients are bad for our pets, but is this always true?
+Some ingredients, such as onions, dried fruit and chocolate are toxic to our pooches and should not be fed, but where does pork fall on the feed or not to feed list?
+James Wellbeloved investigates…

 Pork is a commonly fed meat which appears near the top of vets’ lists of foods associated with allergic responses in dogs and cats, so James Wellbeloved excludes pork along with beef, soya, eggs, wheat and dairy products from its recipes and from our production facility due to the hypoallergenic nature of our diets.